rvagg/archived-node-simple-bufferstream/README.md

 ## Licence

-Simple BufferStream is Copyright (c) 2012 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licenced under the MIT licence.
+Simple BufferStream is Copyright (c) 2012-2015 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licenced under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE file for more details.
+See the included LICENSE.md file for more details.